 - Have lots to drink.
 Adults should aim to drink at least two litres (6-8 glasses) per day.
-You will pass much of the fluid as urine, but some is passed out in the gut and softens faeces.
+You will pass much of the fluid as urine, but some is passed out in the gut and softens stools.
 Most sorts of drink will do, but alcoholic drinks can cause the body to lose fluids (they are dehydrating) and may not be so good.
 Too much caffeine should also be avoided.

-- Avoid painkillers that contain codeine such as co-codamol, as they are a common cause of constipation.
+- Avoid painkillers that contain codeine, such as co-codamol, as they are a common cause of constipation.
 However, simple painkillers such as paracetamol may help.

 - Toileting.
 Go to the toilet as soon as possible after feeling the need.
 Some people suppress this feeling and plan to go to the toilet later.
-This may result in bigger and harder faeces forming which are then more difficult to pass.
+This may result in bigger and harder stools forming which are then more difficult to pass.
 Do not strain on the toilet.
 Piles may cause a feeling of fullness in the rectum and it is tempting to strain at the end to try to empty the rectum further.
 Resist this.
 Do not spend too long on the toilet, which may encourage you to strain.
 (For example, do not read whilst on the toilet.)

 The above measures will often ease symptoms such as bleeding and discomfort.
 It may be all that you need to treat small and non-prolapsing piles (grade 1).
 Small grade 1 piles often settle down over time.
-There are separate leaflets called Constipation in Adults, Constipation in Children and Fibre and Fibre Supplements that provide more details about fibre and constipation.

 Ointments, creams and suppositories